timbennett/triplej/README.md

 Code relating to triplej.abc.net.au playlist data

+* triplej_plays_2015.csv: This file contains every track played on Australian radio station Triple J, as reported by the ABC Radio API, in 2015 (using GMT timestamps).
-* playlist_20140929.zip: "Now Playing" data collected from http://www.abc.net.au/triplej/feeds/playout/triplej_sydney_3item_playout.xml (also listed on http://www.abc.net.au/triplej/player/triplej.htm) since 2012-02-07
+* playlist_20140929.zip: "Now Playing" data collected from http://www.abc.net.au/triplej/feeds/playout/triplej_sydney_3item_playout.xml (also listed on http://www.abc.net.au/triplej/player/triplej.htm) from 2012-02-07 to 2014-09-29.
 * scrape.php: Scrapes the most recently played Triple J songs to a database.
-Kind of ugly.
+Kind of ugly, and obsolescent.

 ###Playlist CSV details: